ToniR90/2.1-MySql-Estructura-Nivell1/README.md

 - MySQL Workbench: Tool used for designing and managing the database.

-- dbdiagram.io (if used): Tool for creating relational database diagrams.
+- dbdiagram.io: Tool for creating relational database diagrams.